jinhojsk515/ITOC/README.md

 conda activate itoc
 pip install -r requirements.txt
 ```
-The model checkpoint and data are too heavy to be included in this repo and can be found in ***[here](https://drive.google.com/drive/folders/170znWA5u3nC7S1mzF7RPNP5faAn56Q45?usp=sharing).***
+Some reward functions(ImageNet1k classifier logit, StyleCLIP Gram matrix) require the model checkpoint to evaluate, which are too heavy to be included in this repo.
+You can download the checkpoints in ***[{Working in Progress}]()*** and put them in to `./model` repository.

 ## 🎯 Reward-guided image editing
 Check out the arguments in the script files to see more details.